sophiebatten123/Batten-s_Bakery_Website/README.md

 I regularly generated lighthouse reports which would give me an indication on how well the webpage was performing.
 Initially when I ran lighthouse on my homepage I had an issue with the images causing the page to load slowly, this was resolved by saving images as AVIF.
 Furthermore, I also had an issue in which the hyperlinked text was not descriptive enough this was resolved by adding more context to the link.
 Below is an example of a lighthouse report generated on my recipes.html page.

 ![Lighthouse-Report](assets/images/lighthouse_report.PNG)

+## Automatic Testing

+Automatic testing of the HTML and CSS code was checked using [W3C Validator](https://validator.w3.org/) to ensure that there were no errors or warnings within the code.
+All pages were ran through the validator and no errors or warnings were present when the site was deployed.
+However, errors were found and fixed as a result of this software during the building stages of the website these include:

+- Error - ID element was used twice on one page.
+This was replaced with a class tag.
+- Warning - Heading tags were children of span tags.
+This was fixed by replacing span tags with div tags.
+- Warning - Section contained no heading tag.
+Heading tag was added although hidden to suit the design of the webpage.

+# WAVE Testing

+- Error - Icons were children of heading tag